Toodledo/oauth2-ruby-reference/README.md

 A reference design for enabling a Ruby app to authenticate with Toodledo's OAuth2 server.

-We provide two examples:

-1. ToodledoOAuth2 class
-2. OAuth2 gem
+This example requires the OAuth2 gem.
+It uses the Sinatra web framework for a simple example.

-For the ToodledoOAuth2 class example, these are the dependencies:
+These are the dependencies:

+	gem install sinatra
-	gem install faraday
+	gem install oauth2
 	gem install json

-For the OAuth2 gem example, their gem is the dependency:

-	gem install oauth2

-To start using these examples, fill in your credentials (client_id and client_secret.)